How National Gas boosts engagement with Benevity

 The challenge

-The success of the programme was now rested on just one environmental, social and governance (ESG) analyst, Kiera Pullen.
+The success of the programme now depended on a single environmental, social and governance (ESG) analyst, Kiera Pullen.
 Her mission?
 Relaunch their giving, volunteering and grantmaking programme in a way that would resonate with employees and be feasible to run with limited internal support in a self-sufficient, employee-focussed way.

 The solution